mokdevel/DarcMods/DarcMissions/README.md

 ```
 ### Example
 The below example shows the different ways you can define the loot.
-- "box": null : For convoys this will be automatically assigned to the vehicle
+- "box": null : For convoys this will be automatically assigned to the vehicle.
+For missions with structures, the first structue is considered as the loot target.
 - There is a 75% chance for each of the items to appear in the box
 - Items will include a saline bag and a map.
 In addition a random rifle and a random general item is added.
 See [lootList](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#loot-lists---dc_lootlistjson)
 ```